sql93/nginx-proxy-manager-install-script/README.md

 This script, install docker, docker-compose and its dependencies , deploy npm and mariadb containers.

+## Minimal Requirements

+Operating System: Ubuntu 18.04 and higher

 ## Usage

 - You need to have docker-compose installed, script will ask you to install it if not already.
-- Set execution right to deploy.sh
+- Set execution right to install.sh
 - While script execution, prompt passwords and installation path when required (take care to remember them !)

 ## How it working ?